alirezakazemipour/NN-Without-Frameworks/README.md

 ## Examples

-Each directory contains a `train_regression.*` and a `train_classification.*` that perform tests of correctness and functionality according to their corresponding format and language.
-You can execute them to get a sense of what is going on.
+Each directory contains a `train.*` that performs tests of correctness and functionality according to its corresponding format and language.
+You can run it to get a sense of what is going on.

 <p>
 <img src="figures/regression.png" height=340/>